Orange walk: Controversy

 They have also argued that they have a fundamental "right to march"—that any group should be able to walk down "the Queen's highway" without interference.
 In practice, however, the Order has tended to oppose marches by republicans and other "disloyal" groups on the grounds that there is no right to parade sedition.

 The Order has a policy of non-negotiation with residents' groups, as it believes they are dominated by Sinn Féin and do not represent residents' actual opinions.

 In a 2011 survey of Orangemen throughout Northern Ireland, 58% said they should be allowed to march through nationalist areas with no restrictions, and 20% said they should negotiate with residents first.

 Walks outside of Northern Ireland

 Orange walks were once common throughout Ireland, especially on 12 July.
-Since partition, those in the Republic of Ireland have dwindled in number, due to local antagonism and the decline of the Protestant population of the Republic.
+Since partition, those in the Republic of Ireland have dwindled in number, due to the decline of the Protestant population of the Republic.
 The last walk in Dublin was in 1937.